trustar/trustar-tweepy/README.md

 git push heroku master
 ```

 7. Done!
-You're app should be running.
+You're app should be running!

 For help or status, use `heroku logs --tail`.
-For changing the number of web dynos, use `heroku ps:scale web=0`.
+To change the number of web dynos, use `heroku ps:scale web=0`.